zzzprojects/EntityFramework-Extensions/docs/pages/problems/trial-period-expired-exception.md

 - You are currently evaluating the library and the trial period is expired.
 - You have purchased the license but didn't register it correctly.
+- You called some method from the library before registering the license.

 ### Fix